Pimples can form on any area of skin that has oil-secreting pores, including the earlobes.

 Treatment for pimples, on the earlobe or elsewhere, depends on their severity.

 Most whiteheads and blackheads go away without treatment.
-However, for other types of pimple, or for severe or persistent pimples, medications and home remedies can help.
+However, for other types of pimple, or for severe or persistent pimples,

 Over-the-counter creams, gels, and lotions can reduce mild outbreaks of blemishes.
 Effective treatments may contain: